• Home

 • Likewise, a student may be entered in open debate and novice in Oral Interpretation, for example, if the student has experience in the former, but not the latter.

-• Please note that Individual Events competitors can also enter in Congress, but not any other debate events.
+• Please note that Individual Events competitors cannot enter in any other debate events.
 Students entering Individual Events will also be able to double enter within Individual Events patterns (they can enter up to two events in pattern A and two events in pattern B).

 • To decide which division a student should enter, we recommend the assessment of the coach(es), according to these guidelines: